Half-Guinea-Press/Mad_Shenanigans/worldbuilding.md

 ####  How many people are there in this country?
 ####  How does this compare with world population?
 ####  What is considered a small town/large town/city in terms of number of people?
-####  How diverse is the population of this country — how many different races (human or non#### human), creeds, etc. normally live in various cities and towns in this country?
+####  How diverse is the population of this country — how many different races (human or non- human), creeds, etc. normally live in various cities and towns in this country?
 ####  In what percentages?
 ####  Is population shifting from rural to urban, south to north, mountains to coast, etc.?
 ####  Why — invasion, plague, gold rush, etc.?